MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 - Free: Generate your first corporate resolution with no credit card.

-- $29/year: Unlimited resolutions, templates, exports, and email delivery.
+- $99 CAD/yr: Full minute book, unlimited resolutions, templates, PDF + Word exports, and email delivery.

 That's it.
 No hidden renewal fees.
 No yearly bills for a feature you forgot existed.